Manage Your Features

 That day has come.
-Feature parameters now allow you to manage your app’s features from the same org where your LMA is installed.
+Feature parameters now allow you to manage your solution’s features from the same org where your LMA is installed.
 For an individual subscriber, you make your selections about which features are visible, and it communicates your selections to your customers’ subscriber orgs immediately.

-And because you’ve waited so patiently for feature parameters, we’ve thrown in a little something extra.
 In addition to individual features, feature parameters can also manage custom objects.
 Based on the Feature Parameters you define, you can hide or expose custom objects.

 Feature parameters for each customer are managed via the Feature Management App (FMA).
 The FMA extends the LMA, letting you manage your feature settings just like the LMA lets you manage licenses.

 Your License Management Org (LMO) and your customer subscriber orgs communicate with each other using feature parameters.
 Each Feature Parameter’s value gets transferred in one of two directions: